Ready to get started?

 On the left side of your screen, you will see the navigation.
 In this section, we will focus on Product Operations tools.

 The Connectivity dashboards will show multiple charts- one on each tab.
 The Connectivity dashboards gives you an aggregate view of your fleet.
 You can also check relative performance across different sub-sets of the fleet.

 This chart shows metrics over time period.
+Toggling Normalize data allows you to see the metric counts.
 You can filter by metric type (including network performance events and custom events).
 You can also filter by various attributes.
 For example, if you only want to look at your devices in the United States, you can filter by Country = US.

 This view shows metrics (issues), ranked by count from most issues to least, by attribute.
 You’re able to select a metric to view and filter by any attribute.
 You’re also able to customize what columns you’d like to see.